The Otaniemi campus can be likened to a discussion between the works of Finland’s most respected architects from different decades.

 In its time, Dipoli was a very radical design.
 The building project was commissioned by the students of Helsinki University of Technology, and the completed building was the hub of their cultural activities for a long time.

-Today, the building has changed hands to Aalto University, who are renovating Dipoli to become the university’s new main building.
-It will be a building that is open to everyone and that shows the university’s activities in various ways.
-All of the building’s office and work spaces are common-use and will function as a testbed for new ways of working and learning.
+Today, the building has changed hands to Aalto University, who has renovated Dipoli to be the university’s new main building.
+Dipoli is open to everyone and shows the university’s activities in various ways.
+All of the building’s office and work spaces are common-use and function as a testbed for new ways of working and learning.

-The building is intended to be open for use in 2017.
-The project will respect Reima and Raili Pietilä's original design and aim at restoring the unique architecture of the building.
+The building opened for use in August 2017.
+The renovation project respected Reima and Raili Pietilä's original design and restored the unique architecture of the building.

 New architecure at the campus centre